logo

 1. Earn a diploma, certificate, or degree in your chosen modality.
 Be sure that the program you choose is appropriately accredited.

 2. Pass the ARRT exam.
-If you are applying for the MRT, you should pass the appropriate ARRT exam (or Nuclear Medicine Technology Certification Board (NMTCB) exam, for nuclear technologists) for your chosen modality prior to applying for a license.
+For the MRT, you should pass the appropriate ARRT exam for your chosen modality.
+Nuclear medicine technologists should take the Nuclear Medicine Technology Certification Board (NMTCB) exam.

 3. Submit an application.
 The TMB provides application forms and instructions for each license type.
-Be prepared to send certified transcripts and official verification of your professional ARRT or NMTCB certification.
+Be prepared to send certified transcripts and official verification of your professional ARRT or NMTCB exam scores.

 4. Pass the Texas Medical Jurisprudence (JP) exam.
 RTs, NCRs, and MPs must all pass an exam that covers Texas statutes and Board rules regarding licensure, scope of practice, and medical ethics.
 Further information and instructions are available on the TMB website.